Information flow reveals prediction limits in online social activity

-Reciprocated contact is an important indicator of social relationships~\cite{wasserman1994social}, especially in online social activity where so much communication is potentially one-sided~\cite{kwak2010twitter}.
-In Fig.~\ref{fig:mentionsVsKLeaAndKLae}B we investigated how directionality in contact volume, how often the ego mentions the alter and vice versa, related to information flow.
-We found that the ego was more predictable given the alter for those dyads where the alter more frequently contacted the ego, but there was little change across dyads when the ego mentioned the alter more or less frequently (Fig.~\ref{fig:mentionsVsKLeaAndKLae}B).
-We also observed a similar trend for information flow but in reverse, when predicting the alter given the ego (\SM{}).
-These trends captured the reciprocity of information flow: an alter frequently contacting an ego will tend to give predictive information about the ego, but the converse is not true: an ego can frequently contact her alter but that does not necessarily mean that the alter will be any more predictive, as evidenced by the flat trend in Fig.~\ref{fig:mentionsVsKLeaAndKLae}B.
+Reciprocated contact is an important indicator of social relationships\cite{wasserman1994social}, especially in online social activity where so much communication is potentially one-sided\cite{Kwak2010}.
+In Fig.~\ref{fig:mentionsVsKLeaAndKLae}b, we investigated how directionality in contact volume, how often the ego mentions the alter and vice versa, related to information flow.
+We found that the ego was more predictable given the alter for those dyads in which the alter more frequently contacted the ego (Spearman's $\rho = 0.226$ [0.202, 0.250], $p < 0.001$; see Supplementary Note 1.9), but there was little change across dyads when the ego mentioned the alter more or less frequently (Spearman's $\rho = -0.0185$ [-0.0440, 0.00704], $p = 0.156$; see Supplementary Note 1.9).
+We also observed a similar trend for information flow but in reverse, when predicting the alter given the ego (see Supplementary Note 1.9.
+These trends captured the reciprocity of information flow: an alter frequently contacting an ego will tend to give predictive information about the ego, but the converse is not true: an ego can frequently contact her alter but that does not necessarily mean that the alter will be any more predictive, as evidenced by the relatively flat trend in Fig.~\ref{fig:mentionsVsKLeaAndKLae}b.

+Finally, comparing the entropy of an ego with the entropy of their alters reveals a strong homophily effect in terms of their (self) information (Fig.~\ref{fig:infoHomophily}).
+The entropy rates of the ego and alter on a given dyad were correlated (Fig.~\ref{fig:infoHomophily}a).
+Figure \ref{fig:infoHomophily}a covers the correlation between the ego and the rank-1 alter (Spearman's $\rho = 0.440$ [0.386, 0.490], $p < 0.001$).
+In Fig.~\ref{fig:infoHomophily}b, we plot the Spearman's $\rho$ between $\hat{h}(\mathrm{ego})$ and $\hat{h}(\mathrm{alter})$ as a function of alter rank.
+These correlations were significant for all ranks ($p < 0.001$).
+The correlation drops consistently over the first five or so alters, implying that the homophily effect is connected with contact volume.
+Interestingly, we see weaker associations in cross-entropy (see Supplementary Note 1.8); further investigation of these and other information homophily effects has the potential to improve our ability to control for homophily in order to explore social contagion.